 RELATED: Prospect Park's Top Playgrounds Ranked by a Brooklyn Mom

 Swoosh down the long and fast slides into the sand below at Pier 6.
-Photo by Julie Schaer for Brooklyn Bridge Park
+Photo by Julienne Schaer for Brooklyn Bridge Park

 Pier 6 Playgrounds – Brooklyn Heights, Brooklyn

 East River at Atlantic Avenue